 - Defective or dangerous products

-If you lost a loved one under any of these circumstances or another type of accident, contact a San Antonio wrongful death attorney.
-A lawyer can investigate your relative’s death, gather any evidence of wrongdoing, and help you build a case against one or more defendants.
-You do not have to handle your wrongful death claim alone.
+If you lost a loved one under any of these circumstances or another type of accident, contact a San Antonio wrongful death lawyer.
+An attorney can investigate your relative’s passing, gather any evidence of wrongdoing, hire expert witnesses, and help you build a case against one or more defendants.
+You do not have to handle your claim alone, seek legal advice from our experienced attorneys.

-Speak to an attorney with experience handling wrongful death lawsuits in San Antonio today.
+Speak to an attorney with experience handling wrongful death lawsuits in San Antonio, Texas today.
 Contact us for a free case evaluation.
-We can break down your rights and options in the state of Texas after the unexpected loss of a loved one.
-Call (210) 922-2200 to schedule your meeting.
+We can break down your rights and options in the state of Texas after the unexpected death of a loved one.
+Call (210) 922-2200 to schedule your meeting and recover compensation for the loss of a loved one.